 Whether you are new to fitness and healthy living or you have been around for awhile, you probably have heard the terms “paleo” and “whole30” being brought up pretty regularly (along with vegan, clean eating, IFFYM, carb cycling, calorie counting, etc).
 You have probably heard stories of people “going paleo” or “doing whole30” and losing weight in a month or two time.
-You may also hear claims like it cleared up my acne, reduced my bloating or gas, reduced or eliminated my eczema or other skin condition.
+You may also hear claims from people that it helped clear up acne, reduced bloating or gas, reduced or eliminated eczema or other skin condition.

 Paleo and whole30 have a lot of similarities, but overall are completely different.
 First, let's talk about some of the similarities!

 The Similarities Between Paleo vs Whole30